Quintusnz/Math-Dash/project-documentation/product-manager-output.md

 - **User Story**: As a parent, I want to clearly understand which content is free, what the one‑time upgrade unlocks, and how much it costs so I can make a quick, almost "no‑brainer" purchase decision.
 - **Acceptance Criteria**:
   - Given the user browses topics or features, when some are premium, then they are consistently marked as locked and do not start without going through an adult-gated upgrade flow.
-  - Given a free user is on the Topics screen, when they view multiplication tables, then tables 2, 3, and 4 are fully playable and higher tables (5–12) are visibly locked as part of the paid upgrade.
+  - Given a free user is on the Topics screen, when they view multiplication facts, then tables 2, 3, and 4 are fully playable and higher tables (5-12) are visibly locked as part of the paid upgrade.
-  - Given a free user browses other categories (division, number bonds, doubles/halves), when they open them, then at least one starter topic in each category is free and the remainder are marked as part of the paid upgrade.
+  - Given a free user browses other categories (division facts, addition/subtraction facts including Make 10/20 number bonds, doubles/halves), when they open them, then at least one starter topic in each category is free and the remainder are marked as part of the paid upgrade.
   - Given a parent opens the upgrade screen, when it loads, then it clearly communicates that the core upgrade is a low-cost, one-time unlock of all standard content/features (all tables, all basic topics, adaptive mode, Dash Duel, teacher tools for a limited number of classes, etc.).
   - Given AI-powered features are introduced in future, when a parent views those options, then they are clearly separated as an optional, low-cost recurring subscription layered on top of the one-time core app purchase.
   - Given a child is using the app, when they encounter premium content, then they cannot complete payment flows without adult gate completion.